rebelsky/sams-assorted-musings-reflections/cnix-assert.md

 There are certainly other things to check.
 For example, we might want to make sure that the total length of the result is correct.
-And, don't forget, we shuld check that we've allocated enough space for `name`.
+And, don't forget, we should check that we've allocated enough space for `name`.
 Can you figure out how [11]?

 If all of these assertions pass, I'm pretty sure that the code will